 If you buy a home at a foreclosure sale, this means the foreclosure was a decree of sale foreclosure.
 (If the home goes through a strict foreclosure, you’ll have to wait until the lender puts it on the market after the foreclosure is complete before you'll get a chance to purchase it.)

-If you purchase a Connecticut house at a foreclosure sale, the homeowners can redeem the home up until the court confirms the sale to you.
+If you purchase a Connecticut house at a foreclosure sale, the homeowners can redeem the home up until the court approves the sale to you.
 This usually happens 14 to 30 days after the sale takes place.
 Because the home won't be yours until this time, there is no risk that you will have already moved in!

 You can see why redemption is rare in Connecticut.
 A homeowner who, only a very short time ago, was unable to keep up on the home’s mortgage payments would have to turn around and come up with not only the full judgment amount price, but additional amounts as well.